-I was recently asked a really important question that I wanted to share with all of you parents out there:
+I was recently asked a really important question about talking to your kids about online dating safety that I wanted to share with all of you parents out there:

 “How do predators find & contact kids on social media and online?
 What can I teach them to help them be safer online?”

 High level answer: Predators can find and contact kids through all of the internet sites that bring people together that have the capability to connect and chat.
 We’ve tested various sites across multiple platforms from gaming to chatrooms to teen dating sites and have been consistently able to create fake profiles and immediately start chatting to kids with only the verification of a throwaway email address.
 Teach your kids to become little detectives, asking for personal information, social media links, and multiple photos and have them do their own due diligence to confirm the person they’re talking to really is who they say that are.

 Julie screaming from the rooftops: 10% of people online dating are sex offenders!

 Julie’s answer: Identity verification across these sites barely exist these days.
 You can sign up for a fake email, use a burner phone number, connect through a VPN, and steal photos of whoever you decide to be that day.
 It’s never been easier to catfish someone.
 I personally tested a very popular “Kids Networking” site called MyLOL that says you must be between the ages of 13-17 to join.
 I took a stock photo of a young girl, created an email address, clicked that I was born in 2003, and voila.
 I, a 37 year old woman, was now able to talk to whoever I wanted on this teen site.
 Within minutes, I had a 15 year old boy message me to see if I was down to “hook up”.
 Which means if I can log in that easily, so can anyone else.
 [I then immediately started watching puppy videos to help the nausea that came from going down a very dark rabbit hole of sex offenders/pedophilia/stranger danger]